hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-5.md

 name: lab-nomad-simple-cluster-track
 # 👩‍💻 Lab 5: Nomad Simple Cluster
 * Now, you'll have a chance to configure and run your first Nomad cluster.
-* You'll run a simple Nomad cluster consisting of 1 server and 2 clients in the [Nomad Simple Cluster](https://play.instruqt.com/hashicorp/invite/vcqexnx8ency) Instruqt track.
+* You'll run a simple Nomad cluster consisting of 1 server and 2 clients in the **Nomad Simple Cluster** Instruqt track.
+* Your instructor will provide a link to it.
 * In the first challenge, you will configure and run the cluster.
 * In additional challenges, you will create, run, stop, modify, and then re-run a simple job in the cluster.
 * Start the "Nomad Simple Cluster" track by clicking on the "Run the Nomad Server and 2 Clients" challenge of the track.